-The flight inspection of DME can be performed separately but is normally checked in conjunction with the more detailed check of the associated ILS, MLS, VOR, or TACAN facility.
-When conducting a flight inspection of DME, independent of an associated facility, check the following:
+The flight inspection of DME can be performed separately but is normally checked in conjunction with the more detailed check of the associated ILS, VOR, or TACAN facility.
+DME facilities used in DME/DME RNAV are evaluated separately from an associated facility.
+See Appendix C for additional information about federally owned facilities in the contiguous United States that are part of the Next Generation DME (NextGen DME) program.
+When conducting a flight inspection of DME, independent of an associated facility, check accuracy, identification, and coverage.

-- Accuracy - Identification - Coverage - 10.
-Distance Accuracy.
+10. Distance Accuracy.
 Check the accuracy of the DME distance information during inspection of radials, orbits, approach procedures, and DME fixes.
 The exact mileage indication displayed on the distance indicators must be noted on the recordings.
-Comparison of the scaled distance on the chart (converted to slant range) to the distance indicated by the DME distance indicator at the various points may be made for accuracy determination. - a.
-It is not necessary to compute the slant range for distances measured at altitudes below a vertical angle of 5° because the relative difference between slant and chart range is negligible (less than 1⁄2 to 1 percent). - b.
-For ease of computation, a 5° angle is equivalent to approximately 1,000 ft above the antenna at 2 miles and 5,000' above the antenna at 10 miles.
-Above a 5° angle, a DME slant range mileage must be converted to chart distance. - c.
-If the ground facility is emitting false reply pulses, erroneous distance information may be present.
+Comparison of the scaled distance on the chart (converted to slant range) to the distance indicated by the DME distance indicator at the various points may be made for accuracy determination.

+• It is not necessary to compute the slant range for distances measured at altitudes below a vertical angle of $5^{\circ}$ because the relative difference between slant and chart range is negligible (less than $\frac{1}{2}$ to 1 percent).

+• For ease of computation, a 5° angle is equivalent to approximately 1,000 ft above the antenna at 2 miles and 5,000' above the antenna at 10 miles.
+Above a 5° angle, a DME slant range mileage must be converted to chart distance.

+• If the ground facility is emitting false reply pulses, erroneous distance information may be present.
 This condition usually occurs within 25 miles of the antenna.
-Whenever actual false lock-ons are experienced, the offending facility must be removed from service until this condition is remedied - 11.
-Identification.
+Whenever actual false lock-ons are experienced, the offending facility must be removed from service until this condition is remedied.

+11. Identification.
 The identification must be checked for correctness and clarity, with the aircraft either in orbital or radial flight.
-A DME associated with an associated facility will be checked for correct synchronization of the two identification signals. - 12.
-Coverage.
-DME coverage must be recorded or annotated and evaluated to the same coverage requirements as the service (ILS/ VOR/ NDB, etc.) it supports.
-Stand-alone DME's will be inspected to the service volume described in paragraph 11.4.f(2)(a).
-DME fixes located outside the FISSV must be evaluated for coverage ± 4 nm or 4.5° (whichever is greater) at 5 nm greater than the fix distance.
+A DME associated with an associated facility will be checked for correct synchronization of the two identification signals.

+12. Coverage.
+DME coverage must be recorded or annotated and evaluated to the same coverage requirements as the service (ILS/VOR/NDB, etc.) it supports.
+NextGen DME's (see Appendix C for additional information about federally owned facilities in the contiguous United States that are part of the NextGen DME program) will be inspected to 40 nm and 1,000 ft above facility antenna elevation, or the minimum altitude which will provide 1,000 ft (2,000 ft in designated mountainous areas) above intervening terrain or obstruction as determined by map study.
+DME fixes located outside the FISSV must be evaluated for coverage $\pm 4$ nm or 4.5° (whichever is greater) at 5 nm greater than the fix distance.
 Coverage is validated on one transponder only.